kpi-wdc/dj/README.md

 #### Prerequisites
 - maven is installed

-For developers:
+For developers (optional):

-- node is installed
+- node.js is installed
 - npm is installed
 - gulp is installed `npm install -g gulp`
 - karma is installed `npm install -g karma`
 - protractor is installed `npm install -g protractor`
+- firefox and chrome are installed

 ## Build